Z-MiCTrue/iOCO-Cascade_Classifier/README.md

 4. Run the 'train.py'
 5. Check the result by 'test.py' in folder 'xml'

+## More instructions
-For more information please visit the blog: http://t.csdn.cn/y3d7l
+For more information please visit the blog: <http://t.csdn.cn/y3d7l>